guyathomas/the-last-resume/README.md

 ## TODO:
-* Don't allow removing experience / education when there is only 1 item
 * Script to backup hasura config
 * Implement view counter
 * Abstract the "Save" button into its own component